mwangdakota/pages-uswds-jekyll/pages/apply/full-proposal.md

 <section class="usa-section full-bleed-bg--lightblue">
   <h2>Submission resources</h2>
    <p><b>Frequently asked questions</b>
-    <br>Have lingering questions? <a href="https://www.nsf.gov/publications/pub_summ.jsp?ods_key=nsf22053">Visit our FAQ</a>, which cover the pre-application process to post-award reporting (and
-    everything in between).
+    <br>Have lingering questions? <a href="https://www.nsf.gov/publications/pub_summ.jsp?ods_key=nsf22053">Visit our FAQ</a>, which cover the pre-application process to post-award reporting (and everything in between).
   </p>
-  <p><b>FastLane guide</b>
+  <p><b>Proposal submission guide</b>
-    <br>Read our step-by-step <a href="{{ site.baseurl }}/fastlane/">FastLane guide</a>.
-We have screenshots to help walk you through the submission process.
+    <br>See our <a href="{{ site.baseurl }}/how-to-submit/">proposal submission guide</a> to help you navigate entering proposal data into the system.
   </p>
   <p><b>Understanding the review process</b>
-    <br>The merit review
-      process enables NSF to make wise investments in all fields of science and engineering research and education.
-Please review information on our <a href="{{ site.baseurl }}/resources/review/merit-review/">merit review</a> criteria to understand what we mean by intellectual merit, broader impacts and commercial impacts. <br>
+    <br>The merit review process enables NSF to make wise investments in all fields of science and engineering research and education.
+Please review information on our <a href="{{ site.baseurl }}/resources/review/merit-review/">merit review</a> criteria to understand what we mean by intellectual merit, broader impacts and commercial impacts.<br>
   </p>
 </section>